by Ron Kurtus

-Any measurement of temperature requires a starting point (0 or zero) and a unit of measurement.
-This is usually done by defining some physical occurances at given temperatures—such as the freezing and boiling points of water—and defining them as 0 and 100 respectively.
+A temperature scale is a way to indicate or measure temperature relative to a starting point (0 or zero) and a unit of measurement.
+This is usually done by defining some physical occurrences at given temperatures—such as the freezing and boiling points of water—and defining them as 0 and 100 respectively.
 Then the unit can be determined by dividing the range into 100 units or degrees.

 Questions you may have include: